10 Most Popular Social Media Sites in China (2020 Updated)

 Tencent previously did not allow advertising as they focused primarily on building their user base.
-In recent years they’ve launched WeChat Advertising, allowing brands to advertise on WeChat with a banner ad, KOL advertisements, and Moments ads.
+In recent years they’ve launched WeChat Advertising, allowing brands to advertise on WeChat with banner ads, KOL advertisements, and Moments ads.

 In addition, QR codes might be dying in the Western world, but they are still widely used in China.
 Mobile users often scan for promotion, passwords or to follow a brand.
 To gain more followers, QR codes are essential and provide a link from the online world to the physical world.
 For more detail on this and everything related to WeChat Official Accounts, check out the Ultimate Guide to WeChat Official Accounts for Business (2019)